-- In the case of salary Income the tax is deducted by the employer.
+- In the case of salary income, the tax is deducted by the employer.
 So TDS is also treated as prepaid taxes.
 So salaried person pay advance tax but in the shape of TDS.
-So the Salaried person need to pay tax, if the tax is less than TDS.
-But if the TDS is less than actual Tax then they are also liable to pay advance tax.
+So the Salaried person needs to pay tax if the tax is less than TDS.
+But if the TDS is less than the actual Tax then they are also liable to pay advance tax.

 But TDS should be deposited latest by 31st March of the financial year.

-If on the due dates is Sunday or any holiday then the assesee can deposit the advance tax on next working day.
-It will treated as advance tax and no penal interest will be charged.
+If the due date is Sunday or any holiday then the assessee can deposit the advance tax on the next working day.
+It will be treated as advance tax and no penal interest will be charged.

 Check our article: Who is required to pay advance tax?

-The payment of advance tax dates are very important.
-The penal interest at the end of the financial year will be calculated by the delay from the due date of particular installment.
+The payment of advance tax dates is very important.
+The penal interest at the end of the financial year will be calculated by the delay from the due date of a particular instalment.
 So don’t miss the advance tax payment date.
-To do this bookmark this page and visit regularly or subscribe your email to get monthly reminder of all the due dates/closing dates of Income Tax and other taxes in India.
+To do this bookmark this page and visit regularly or subscribe to your email to get a monthly reminder of all the due dates/closing dates of Income Tax and other taxes in India.

 How to Calculate Advance Tax?

-- Advance tax is payable in installment as above on total income estimated for the financial year including capital gains and casual incomes such as winning from lotteries, races etc.
+- Advance tax is payable in instalment as above on total income estimated for the financial year including capital gains and casual incomes such as winning from lotteries, races etc.

 - The income for the current year should be estimated as precisely and correctly as possible.
 The mistake attracts penal interest.

-- If any capital gains or casual income arises subsequent to payment of an installment, the remaining installment of advance tax should be revised.
+- If any capital gains or casual income arises subsequent to payment of an instalment, the remaining instalment of advance tax should be revised.
 If any income arises after 15th March then advance tax can be deposited on such income up to 31st March.